jarronb-iit/ITMT430/reports/sprint2/report.md

   - CSS Files
   - JS Files

 In the next sprint, we will focus on implementing security and ensuring data integrity in our project.
-With a now stable production environment, we want to ensure that is is secure as early as possible so that there is no need to compromise security in order to implement features.
+With a now stable production environment, we want to ensure that is secure as early as possible so that there is no need to compromise security in order to implement features.
 By implementing the important features early, we can reduce our production time for implementing new changes.

 Since the hardest part of the design element was creating the UI, we decided against implementing the front end originally.
 Now that our front end has been designed, and the majority of the back end deployed, in this sprint we will create the front end with the core design elements.
 We will decide on our ids and classes that will be mapped to the front-end and back-end.